armory/documentation/_spinnaker/artifact_promotion.md

 [Add two kubernetes accounts (staging and prod)](https://www.spinnaker.io/guides/tutorials/codelabs/kubernetes-v2-source-to-prod/#configure-kubernetes)

-## Overview
+## Background

 One of the more powerful and common uses of Spinnaker is the promotion of an artifact through a series of environments, i.e. from *staging* to *prod*.

-In this workflow, a pipeline might initially be triggered by the creation or modification of an artifact.
+In such a workflow, a pipeline might initially be triggered by the creation or modification of an artifact.
 While the artifact itself may be a manifest, a Docker image, or a number of other possibilities, what is important is that once it is initially deployed, the artifact's subsequent promotion is